Sharing the Facts on Incontinence Myths

 There are many misconceptions and myths surrounding incontinence.
 To help people better understand some of the commonly misunderstood areas of incontinence, Senior Continence Clinician Karina Smith shares the facts.

-MYTH 1.
-Laxative consumption is terrible and can lead to dependence
+Laxative consumption can lead to dependence

-MYTH 3.
 Urinary incontinence is inevitable with ageing and childbirth

-It is essential to seek help for urinary incontinence and not accept it as an inevitable fate.
-Fear of an accident and self-consciousness about odours can inhibit the want to leave the house, which can contribute to loneliness and depression.
+This is far from the truth.
+Ageing and childbirth do increase the risk, but they are not always related.
+Urinary incontinence can be prevented, improved and resolved with the correct advice and assistance.
+It is essential to seek help for incontinence and not accept it as an inevitable fate.
+Fear of an accident and self-consciousness about odours can impact anyone’s ability to leave the house, which can contribute to loneliness and depression.

-MYTH 5.
-Having incontinence is a disease
+Incontinence is a disease

 Incontinence is not a disease, it is a symptom or side effect of another medical condition.
 That is why it is so important to speak with your doctor or healthcare professional if you experience any type of bladder or bowel control problem.

 Access continence advice and support

 At Therapy Focus, we work closely with individuals, families, education staff and other health professionals to provide the best in continence care.